syntithenai/react-express-oauth-login-system/README.md

 In the box
 - React components to implement a login and registration system.
 - Express routes to support login, registration, password recovery, oauth authorization and oauth login from various providers using passport.js
-- Express routes to implement an oauth2 server using the oauth library and the mongodb integration from https://github.com/slavab89/oauth2-server-example-mongodb
+- Express routes to implement an oauth2 server using the oauth library and the mongodb
+- Example web application.

+Features
 - Configurable CSRF checks for appropriates routes while leaving oauth routes and passport callback routes exposed.
-- Example web application.
+- JWT tokens to allow query free distributed authentication
+- Helper functions to create an axios client that supports csrf and authentication without extra effort.
+- Refresh token flow using HttpOnly cookies to keep users logged in securely
+- CORS headers to support distributed authentication
+- LoginSystemContext Component to hold user state above application and LoginSystem component to add as DOM route.
+- Built in privacy page

 ## Quickstart